 Michael has high standards and likes to do things properly and smartly.
 If it’s a traditional funeral you want he wears the traditional frock coat, a red and burgundy waistcoat, and a top hat – a good look.
 In an area where traditional values have slipped somewhat among some other local funeral directors, Michael is a firm believer in shouldering a coffin properly, not wheeling it in on a trolley.
 He’s not a man for short cuts.
 If you don’t want such a formal affair, Michael is extremely happy to wear whatever you want – he’s conducted a Glastonbury-themed funeral in his wellington boots.
 He really is flexible – and never reluctantly so.
 If you don’t want a hearse, he’s got a silver Mercedes estate car you can have as an alternative .
 He is looking to acquire vehicles which are kind to the environment.

 For Michael it’s very important that you go home feeling that the funeral was a positive experience and that everything was done well.
 Says Michael, “The important thing is to give people what they want, to talk through their thoughts and their needs and to help them make the right decisions.
 They only have one chance to carry out a funeral for their loved one so it’s very important that they have all the information that they need and all the time that they need to do it right.”
 He does a very good job of this.

 In a town dominated by a corporate funeral director with extremely high prices, Michael is the real deal: a man who does his best and does all in his power to get it right.
 He’s a great believer in localism.
 His coffins come from Gloucester and Somerset, and from just up the road in Cam, where they make the lovely Sunset coffins.

-Continuity of care: Mike, Clare or Nick will be there for you all the way through – no one else.
+Continuity of care: Mike, Clare, Paul or Lesley will be there for you all the way through – no one else.

 Family participation: Very happy for you to come in to wash and dress the person who has died.